xk0fe/k.ui/README.md

 ## 🧪 Samples
 You can find samples in the Samples folder.
+Once the package is installed, the samples are ready to use.
+Simply navigate to the Samples section in the Package Manager to explore and import any sample you’d like to try in your project.
 ### InitialConfiguration
 This sample shows how to initialize UI system and open a view.
 ### ServiceConfiguration
 This one just helps me write less code.
 Requires k.Services package to work.
+### AnimationExample
+This example shows how to use ScriptableObjects to create and manage animations in Unity.
+It uses a central data storage system, making it easy to trigger animations from the code across different views.